rayyan-merchant/PAI-Project/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Legal Code License.
 See the `LICENSE` file for details.